- Search for a Leaflet

 If your child is sick again, seek advice from your family doctor, pharmacist or hospital.

 What if I forget to give it?

 If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
 For example, if you usually give a dose at about 7 am, you can give the missed dose at any time up to 11 am.
 If you remember after that time, do not give the missed dose.
 Wait until the next normal dose.

 What if I give too much?

 It is unlikely that you will cause harm if you give your child an extra dose of ciprofloxacin by mistake.
-If you are worried that you may have given them too much, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+If you are worried that you may have given them too much, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine or packaging with you if you telephone for advice.

 Are there any possible side-effects?

 We use medicines to make our children better, but sometimes they have other effects that we don’t want (side-effects).

 If your child is short of breath or is wheezing, or their face, lips or tongue start to swell, or they develop a rash, they may be allergic to ciprofloxacin.
 Take your child to hospital or call an ambulance straight away.